michaelrbock/notes/books/designing-data-intensive-applications-part-2.md

 Have one leader in *each* datacenter, instead of one overall.
 Each leader replicates its changes to the leaders in other datacenters.

 * *Performance*: writes don't all have to go to one datacenter.
-Every write is processed locally and replicated asychronously to other datacenters, thus inter-datacenter network delay is hidden from users.
+Every write is processed locally and replicated asynchronously to other datacenters, thus inter-datacenter network delay is hidden from users.
 * *Tolerance of datacenter outages*: each datacenter can operate independently of others even with a failed datacenter.
 Replication catches up when it comes back online.
 * *Tolerance of network problems*: inter-datacenter traffic usually goes over the public internet.
 Multi-leader can handle network problems.